Translate this page into:

 CASE REPORT

-A 25-year-old primigravida mother of a non-consanguineous marriage gave birth to a baby boy at 37 weeks and two days through elective caesarean section.
+A 25-year-old primigravida mother of a non-consanguineous marriage gave birth to a baby boy at 37 weeks and two days through an elective caesarean section.

 The mother experienced spontaneous conception, took folic acid supplements regularly and underwent routine prenatal care.
 The first trimester was uneventful.
 The nuchal translucency scan showed an increased nuchal fold thickness of 6.7 mm.
 The mother was treated with diet control after being diagnosed with gestational diabetes mellitus at 22 weeks of pregnancy.
 At 20 weeks, a level 2 scan revealed a bilateral pleural effusion, right more than left, with cardia displaced to the right side with sufficient foetal growth, and recommended additional testing.
 No noteworthy results were obtained from the quantitative fluorescent polymerase chain reaction, chromosomal microarray, karyotyping or TORCH panel (toxoplasma gondii, rubella, cytomegalovirus and herpes simplex virus 1 and 2), which was performed through amniocentesis.
 Antenatal 2 D echo was normal.
 The term scan also showed minimal bilateral pleural effusion with the right side more than the left side, polyhydramnios and adequate foetal growth [Figures 1 and 2].
 Family history was insignificant.
 The maternal serology (human immunodeficiency virus, hepatitis B surface antigen, hepatitis C virus and venereal disease research laboratory) was non-reactive.